Monday, May 12, 2014

 A. Hopkins Kennemer, Jr. of Gulf Stream, FL in Palm Beach County, was the seller of the residential zoned land.
 He sold it for $65,000 in February, 2013.
 The land is now planned as 'Oak Creek Hammock'; and was reviewed by Hendry County Zoning Officials, and the County Commissioners.

-The land is across a canal, and directly east from homes in Lehigh Acres.
 It is located in an isolated area just north of homes, and 2.5 acres residential lots in a Hendry County subdivision.
-There is limited fire and police protection in the Hendry County subdivision, because of limited access provided by two bridges over the canal between Hendry and Lee County.
+There is limited fire and police protection in the Hendry County subdivision, because of limited access to the rural area and dirt roads leading there.

 In 2013, 'Oak Creek Hammock' received permission from the South Florida Water Management District, to pump 6.5 million gallons of water yearly; to provide drinking water for 3,200 monkeys, and irrigation for 3 acres of landscaping.
 (See SFWMD permission letter with photo of property)